wizardfree/tome/it-support-cert/index.md

 > **tl:dr**: [The certificate]

-At the start of the year (**2021**) I undertook the [Google IT Support Specialization] offered by Google on the Coursera platform, being awarded a certificate of completion by early February the specialization consists of five sub-courses, each of which has graded work and exams which need to be passed in order to be awarded with a specialization certificate.
+At the start of the year (**2021**) I undertook the [Google IT Support Specialization] offered by Google on the Coursera platform.
+I achieved a certificate of completion by early February.

+This specialization consists of five sub-courses.
+These sub-courses are taught using video-on-demand along with quizzes and the occassional "practical" test.

+To be awarded with a specialization each sub-course must be completed by way of graded work and final exams.

 The five courses that make up the specialization are: